 Ireland is treated as one taximeter area.
 The maximum taxi fares are provided for by Regulation 52 and Schedule 10 of the Small Public Service Vehicle (Consolidation and Reform) Regulations 2014.
 They set the maximum fares for the national taximeter area.

 Since 31 January 2015, the remainder of the 2014 Regulations have been replaced by the Taxi Regulation (Small Public Service Vehicle) Regulations 2015.
 Under the Regulations all taxi fares for all taxi journeys are calculated on the meter.
 Where a fare is agreed in advance, you can only be charged whichever is the lower - the pre-agreed fare or the meter fare.

-From 30 April 2015, the maximum fares will be set by the National Maximum Taxi Fares Order 2015.
+As of 30 April 2015, the maximum fares are set by the National Maximum Taxi Fares Order 2015.

 There is a standard rate and a premium rate National Maximum Taxi Fare.
 The standard rate applies from 8 am to 8 pm.
 The premium rate applies at night from 8 pm to 8 am and on Sundays and public holidays.
 There is also a special premium rate which applies between 8 pm on Christmas Eve and 8 am on St. Stephen's Day and between 8 pm on New Year's Eve and 8 am on New Year's Day.

 The National Maximum Taxi Fare consists of 3 separate parts:

 It's important to remember, customers have the right to request a discount before engaging a taxi.
 Drivers have the right to charge the maximum amount calculated on the meter, or a lesser sum at their discretion.
 Any discounts given may be recorded in handwriting on the receipt.

 In the absence of any arrangement on discounts agreed in advance, the customer is liable to pay the amount calculated by the meter in full.